7 concrete actions to help bees

 Sponsor a hive

-Needless to say, bee food comes from flowers, but not all types of flowers are attractive to bees.
-Some flowers are more attractive to them than others because of their smell and color.
-So what flowers can we plant to help them find the nectar and pollen they love so much?
+It goes without saying that bees get their food from flowers, but not all types of flowers attract bees.
+Some flowers attract them more than others because of their scent and color.
+So, which flowers can we plant to help them find the nectar and pollen they love so much?

 Have a vegetable garden

-Did you know that with a home vegetable garden, you offer a beautiful bouquet of flowers that bees and other pollinating insects are interested in?
-In fact, nearly 80% of what we eat must first have been pollinated by pollinating insects.
-Here are some vegetables and herbs that bees love.
+Did you know that with a home vegetable garden, you're offering a beautiful bouquet of flowers that attracts bees and other pollinating insects?
+In fact, nearly 801% of what we eat must first be pollinated by insects.
+Here are a few vegetables and herbs that bees love.

 • Garlic